RonM-Dev/hangman/README.md

 # hangman
-Simple hangman games to test the IDE configs
+Simple hangman game to test the IDE configs